Flutter guide for React developers

 VS Code → VS Code

 Most Flutter developers write code with the same tools as web developers.
+VS Code with Flutter extension is the most popular option.

 Android Studio has first-class Flutter support if you are more comfortable with IntelliJ IDEA.
 I picked this option and was quite happy with it.

 Like any other mobile dev setup, it takes time to prepare everything for cross-platform development.
-To help developers troubleshoot their local setup, Flutter comes with a handy utility flutter doctor:
+To help developers troubleshoot their local setup, Flutter comes with a handy utility flutter doctor

 💡 Get started with the local development environment: